-Since OVLP and TAES both factor an event’s duration into consideration, we also expect these two methods to be correlated (sensitivity: 0.78; specificity: 0.95).
+Since OVLP and TAES both score overlapping events independently, we also expect these two methods to be correlated (sensitivity: 0.78; specificity: 0.95).
 ATWV on the other hand has fairlow correlations with the other metrics for specificity because of its stringent rules for FPs when there are multiple overlapping events.
-The overall highest correlation is betewwn ATWV and OVLP for sensitivity, and OVLP and TAES for specificity.
+The overall highest correlation is between ATWV and OVLP for sensitivity, and OVLP and TAES for specificity.
 All the correlation values (Pearson’s R) collected in Table 6 and Table 7 are statistically significant with the p-values < 0.001.